zeroskullx/react-social-detector/CONTRIBUTING.md

 ## 📄 License

-By contributing to Detect Social Network, you agree that your contributions will be licensed under the MIT License.
+By contributing to React Social Detect, you agree that your contributions will be licensed under the MIT License.

 ## ❓ Questions?